 I try to eat a fairly balanced diet.
 I aim for mainly whole foods, but I try not to stress about it too much.

-In terms of hydration, I make sure I'm not going into the race with any deficiencies, so I will top up my electrolyte stores by sipping on the PH in the days leading in (especially with the international travel).
+In terms of hydration, I make sure I'm not going into the race with any deficiencies, so I will top up my electrolyte stores by sipping on the Precision Fuel & Hydration electrolytes in the days leading in (especially with the international travel).

 In terms of mental prep, I like to bring it down to a fundamental level of what I'm doing, and how I'm going to execute it.